Get Help Now

 1

-Thank you for taking the time to leave us your feedback and review.
-Aurora San Diego Hospital strive to provide the very best in patient care for all ages.
-I believe we have the best staff in San Diego who worked diligently every day to help those entrusted to our care.
-Thank you again for taking the time to leave us your thoughts and feedback.
+Thank you for sharing your feedback and review with us.
+Aurora San Diego Hospital strives to provide the very best in patient care.
+When we find out that this may not have been the case we take that very seriously.
+I will forward this information to our administrative team for the review.
+Thank you again for taking the time to leave us your review and feedback.
 Take care and stay safe.

 1

-Thank you for taking time to leave us your feedback and review.
-Aurora San Diego Hospital strives to provide the very best in patient care.
-When we find this might not have been the case we take that very seriously.
+Thank you for taking the time to share your thoughts and experience with Aurora San Diego Hospital during your hospitalization.
+Aurora San Diego Hospital strives to provide the very best in patient care, when we hear that this might not have been the case we take that very seriously.
 I will forward this to our administrative team for their review.
-Thank you again for taking the time to leave us.
-Your feedback.
+Thank you again, for taking the time to leave us your thoughts and review.
 Take care and stay safe.

 1 month ago